 Going under the title Exploratory Tapestry, this class essentially encompasses ALL of my weaving classes into a three-day intensive.
-We'll go through the basics of frame loom weaving (aka Weaving 101), into intermediate techniques (aka Weaving 201), and then explore more intuitive and free-form contemporary weaving practices (kind of an Intro to Weaving view of my Conscious Consumption class...if that makes sense...)
+We'll go through the basics of frame loom weaving (aka Weaving 101), into intermediate techniques (aka Weaving 201), and then explore more intuitive and free-form contemporary weaving practices (aka Weaving with Alternative Materials)!

 This intensive hands-on workshop will give you a comprehensive understanding of traditional and contemporary tapestry techniques and a path towards discovering your own style.
 You'll leave with samplers of work you've made in-class, (which make great reference tools for later pieces), a BIG tapestry loom (twice the size of the 101 loom - with legs!), a large tool pack and a really great book of techniques and resources.